- 7 Best Coffee Shops In Portland Maine (Updated 2023) - July 31, 2023

 Officially designated an American Scenic Byway, this winding road cuts straight through the White Mountain National Forest and takes you over 2800-feet in elevation.
 Not only is it well worth the 2–3-hour drive, but you’ll have immediate access to the endless natural treasures of the White Mountains.

-Go in the fall if you can – many people consider this highway the best location for leaf-peeping in the country!
+Go in the fall if you can – many people consider this highway the best location for fall foliage leaf-peeping in the country, and certainly the best fall fun in NH!

-I love a nice wine tasting and was surprised to discover how many wineries and vineyards there are in NH.
+I love a nice wine tasting and was surprised to discover how many NH wineries and vineyards there are, some even offering stuff like a New Hampshire wine and dine full day tour!

-The Palace Theatre in Manchester is a great place to catch a live show.
+The Palace Theatre in Manchester is a great place to catch a live show, and is definitely one of those cool places in New Hampshire everyone should check out once.
 It offers a wide variety of productions, from plays to concerts to other performing arts events.
-We think it’s in the top 19 things to do in Manchester, NH!
+We think it’s one of the top things to do in Manchester and definitely a fun pick if you’re looking for indoor activities in NH!

 But it’s not just about the world-class performances they host.
 The Palace, which opened in 1915, is steeped in history, charm, and some even say hauntings (it was featured on an episode of Ghost Hunters!).
-So come for the show, stay for the ghosts.
+So come for the show, stay for the ghosts if you’re looking for some spooky New Hampshire fun.

 The Portsmouth Farmers Market is an open-air marketplace, where over 100 local vendors set up shop and sell their unique goods.
-It’s an awesome way to shop fresh, and support the region’s farmers, artisans, and craftspeople.
+It’s an awesome way to shop fresh, and support the region’s farmers, artisans, and craftspeople, definitely quaint fun Seacoast NH style .
 This farmers market runs from May-November.

 Have you ever wondered what the inside of a real submarine looks like?
 Well, satisfy your curiosity at the USS Albacore Museum.

 The USS Albacore is a preserved U.S. Navy submarine that was designed to conduct top-secret research in the 1950s.
-It sits in USS Albacore Park in Portsmouth now, where you can take a self-guided tour of its interior.
+It sits in USS Albacore Park in Portsmouth now, where you can take a self-guided tour of its interior; this is definitely on the list of interesting stuff to do in NH for kids and adults!

 Visit a mountaintop castle in the clouds.

-Lucknow mansion, otherwise known as the Castle in the Clouds, is a massive mountaintop estate in Moultonborough.
+Lucknow mansion, otherwise known as the Castle in the Clouds, is a massive mountaintop estate in Moultonborough, and a very cool way to explore New Hampshire!

 Built by a wealthy businessman in 1913, the property has 5500 acres, a restaurant, and sprawling views of the lake and Ossipee Mountains.

 Come take a tour, learn about its fascinating history, appreciate the beauty, and enjoy the food.
-This historical mansion truly is a castle in the clouds.
+This historical mansion truly is a castle in the clouds, so if you’ve been looking for points of interest in New Hampshire, check it out!

 The Cathedral Ledge summit in Bartlett is a fairly low-commitment hike that offers a pretty big reward.
 Take this shaded walk along a mile-long auto road, up to Cathedral Ledge’s 1159-foot summit.
-You’ll find incredible views of the Saco River Valley and White Mountains from every direction.
+There are plenty of options when it comes to New Hampshire outdoor activities, but at Cathedral Ledge you’ll find incredible views of the Saco River Valley and White Mountains from every direction.

 If you’re nostalgic for those good ol’ days of candy counters and charming Yankee watering holes, you have to visit Zeb’s General Store in North Conway Village.
-It’s a really fun, whimsical spot for shopping while you’re exploring North Conway.
-You’ll find a wide array of old-fashioned candy, New England-made specialty foods, and unique souvenirs.
+It’s a really fun, whimsical spot for shopping while you’re exploring North Conway; it’s probably not the best shopping in New Hampshire, but you’ll find a wide array of old-fashioned candy, New England-made specialty foods, and unique souvenirs; this is one of those fun things to do in NH for kids that’s fun for the adults, too!

 Enjoy autumn like a local at the Deerfield Fair.